Sampada0808/UIKit-Modular-Components/PullToRefreshUIKit/README.md

 ## 📃 License

-MIT License — feel free to use, modify, and contribute.
+This project is licensed under the MIT License — feel free to use, modify, and contribute.

 ---